Zinal001/pluginloader/README.md

 For console interface run **Patcher.exe**
 For graphical interface run **PatcherGUI.exe**

-1. When asked, provide path to game executables(usually `Steam/steamapps/common/Interstellar Rift/Build/`)
+1. When asked, provide path to game executables(eg. `Steam/steamapps/common/Interstellar Rift/Build/`)
 2. Start server with the new executable > `IR -server`
 3. You should see something like this:
 ![Dedicated Server Console](http://i.imgur.com/pbJ2npr.png)

 ## Adding plugins

 1. Locate Interstellar Rift user-related data directory.
-It should be something like `%appdata%/InterstellarRift/`
+It's something like `%appdata%/InterstellarRift/`
 2. Check if **plugins** directory exists.
 If not, create it.
 3. Copy folder with plugin into **plugins** directory.
 4. You should see something like this(sorry for weird language):